darklab8/fl-darkbot/docs/features/tracking_bases.md

 - `. base order_by set name` - for ordering list by name
 - `. base order_by set affiliation` - for ordering by affiliation
 - `. base order_by unset` - to remove ordering

+### Base ordering by priority

+- `. base priority add elcano_manufacturing_complex 1000` - Changes priority in which base is ordered by.
+Base will be at the end of a list
+- `. base priority add fort_torrelavega -1000` - Changes priority in which base is ordered by.
+Base will be at the beginning of a list
+- `. base priority spriorityet elcano_manufacturing_complex` - remove
+- `. base priority clear` - to remove ordering

+if priority is not set, it is treated as `0` and normal ordering is used for bases with equal priority